Canonical graph decompositions via local separations: Constructing graph-decompositions from nested sets of local separations

 \section{Constructing graph-decompositions from nested sets of local separations}

-With the construction of nested sets of $r$-local separations representing the $r$-local bottlenecks of a graph at hand (see~\cref{sec:LocalBottlenecks}), we need just one more ingredient to obtain graphs of $r$-local bottlenecks: the construction of a graph-decomposition from a nested set of $r$-local separations.
-For this, we cannot simply imitate the construction of tree-decompositions from nested sets of global separations (\cref{construction:candidatetreedecomposition}), since it heavily relies on the partial order on global separations, and it is not clear to us what a meaningful $r$-local version of this partial order could be.
+With the construction of nested sets of $r$-local separations representing the $r$-local bottlenecks of a graph $G$ at hand (see~\cref{sec:LocalBottlenecks}), it remains to reconstruct from just this local information the \gd s of $G$ which previously, in \cite{canonicalGraphDec}, required full knowledge of the (usually infinite) cover $G_r$ of $G$ and its (also usually infinite) tree of tangles from \cref{construction:inductiveNestedSet}.

+This begins with the challenge to construct a locally defined analogue of the \td\ from \cref{construction:candidatetreedecomposition}, which was based on a (global) tree of tangles of~$G_r$.
+Building the \td\ relied on the partial ordering of global separations, and it is not clear what a meaningful $r$-local version of this partial ordering could be.

-To overcome this obstacle, we develop an alternative perspective on~\cref{construction:candidatetreedecomposition} by introducing the concept of \emph{cutouts} as an alternative to splitting stars (\cref{sec:SplittingStarPerspective}), which we then use to find a suitable $r$-local framework: We give the respective $r$-local definitions in~\cref{sec:LocalCutouts}, where we also show that they agree with their global counterparts on $r$-local coverings (\cref{correspondenceCutouts}).
-We then prove the respective projection/lifting lemmas along the covering map~$p_r$ (\cref{projectionCutoutStuff,liftCutoutStuff,CutoutMaster}).
+To overcome this obstacle, we develop an alternative perspective on~\cref{construction:candidatetreedecomposition} by introducing the notion of \emph{cutouts} as an alternative to splitting stars (\cref{sec:SplittingStarPerspective}), which we then use to find a suitable $r$-local framework: We give the respective $r$-local definitions in~\cref{sec:LocalCutouts}, where we also show that they agree with their global counterparts on $r$-local coverings (\cref{correspondenceCutouts}); in particular, these cutouts give rise to the same \td\ of~$G_r$ as the globally defined tree of tangles did.
+We then prove the respective projection/lifting lemmas along the covering map~$p_r$ (\cref{projectionCutoutStuff}, \cref{liftCutoutStuff} and \cref{CutoutMaster}).
 Finally, we describe our construction of graph-decompositions from nested sets of $r$-local separations (\cref{construction:rlocalsepstographdecompviaG}), which we show to agree with \cref{construction:candidatetreedecomposition} for nested sets of global separations on $r$-local coverings (\cref{correspondenceofcHrandcT}).
-Our construction also commutes with~$p_r$ (\cref{ProjectionGD}): The graph-decomposition from a nested set~$N$ of $r$-local separations is isomorphic to the one obtained by taking the set~$\hat N$ of all lifts of the elements of~$N$ to $G_r$, then applying our construction to~$\hat N$ and folding the resulting tree-decomposition back along~$p_r$ via~\cref{construction:orbittreedecompositionisgraphdecomposition}.
+Our construction also commutes with~$p_r$ (\cref{ProjectionGD}): The graph-decomposition from any nested set~$N$ of $r$-local separations is isomorphic to that obtained by taking the set~$\hat N$ of all the lifts to $G_r$ of elements of~$N$, applying our construction to~$\hat N$ in $G_r$, and folding the resulting tree-decomposition back along~$p_r$ via~\cref{construction:orbittreedecompositionisgraphdecomposition}.